biocorecrg/MOP2/docs/install.rst

 .. code-block:: console

-  git clone --depth 1 --recurse-submodules git@github.com:biocorecrg/MoP2.git
+  git clone --depth 1 --recurse-submodules https://github.com/biocorecrg/MOP2.git

-You can use **INSTALL.sh** to download the **guppy 3.4.5** or you can replace it with the version you prefer.
+You can use **INSTALL.sh** to download the **guppy 3.4.5** or you can download the version you prefer by adding an extra parameter.

 .. note::